DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Experimental Results

 \subsection{Visualizing General and Disentangled Features}

-In this experiment, we visualized the general speech representations $\Vec{F}_\text{G}$ and disentangled representations $\Vec{F}_\text{D}$ learnt by \methodname~ to justify our disentanglement representation learning strategy. $\Vec{F}_\text{G}$ represents those features that are common to both bona fide and synthetic speech, hence during visualization we expect overlapping of $\Vec{F}_\text{G}$ for synthetic and bona fide speech signals. $\Vec{F}_\text{D}$ represents those features that differentiate synthetic speech from bona fide speech, hence during visualization we expect either very minimal or no overlapping of $\Vec{F}_\text{D}$ for synthetic and bona fide speech signals.
+In this experiment, we visualized the general speech representations $\Vec{F}_\text{G}$ and disentangled representations $\Vec{F}_\text{D}$ learnt by \methodname. $\Vec{F}_\text{G}$ represents those features that are common to both bona fide and synthetic speech, hence during visualization we expect overlapping of $\Vec{F}_\text{G}$ for synthetic and bona fide speech signals. $\Vec{F}_\text{D}$ represents those features that differentiate synthetic speech from bona fide speech, hence during visualization we expect either very minimal or no overlapping of $\Vec{F}_\text{D}$ for synthetic and bona fide speech signals.

 For 2D visualization of the feature vectors $\Vec{F}_\text{G}$ and $\Vec{F}_\text{D}$, we first projected them from 512-D to 2-D using T-distributed Stochastic Neighbor Embedding (t-SNE) \cite{maaten2008}. \cref{fig:visual} shows a visualization for both $\Vec{F}_\text{G}$ and $\Vec{F}_\text{D}$ for each of the synthesizers present in the ASVspoof2019 dataset.
-The red color corresponds to synthetic speech while the blue color corresponds to bona fide speech in ~\cref{fig:visual}.
-In ~\cref{fig:visual}, we can observe that the general speech representations overlap and the disentangled representations do not overlap except for very few speech samples.
-This is true for all the known synthesizers and 10 out of 11 unknown synthesizers.
-For synthesizer A17 (\ie not detected correctly) although visualization of $\Vec{F}_\text{G}$ representation is as expected, visualization of $\Vec{F}_\text{D}$ representation shows that many of the synthetic speech signal representations are not different from bona fide speech signal representations.
-This is also reflected by the very low detection accuracy on synthesizer A17 in ~\cref{fig:ind-accuracy}.
-Therefore, low detection accuracy on any unknown speech synthesizer can directly be attributed to our interpretable representation $\Vec{F}_\text{D}$ as general speech representation $\Vec{F}_\text{G}$ is still visually similar for bona fide and synthetic generated from synthesizer A17.
+The red color corresponds to synthetic speech while the blue color corresponds to bona fide speech.